blrobin2/blrobin2.github.io/_posts/2025-07-24-the-medium.md

 Additionally, the movie is excessively long.

 Banjong Pisanthanakun has shown his ability to mimic Western horror.
-See also his movie, <i><a href="https://boxd.it/4V6qmT">Shutter</a></i>.
+See also his movie, <i><a href="https://boxd.it/4V6qmT" target="_blank" rel="noopener">Shutter</a></i>.
 If he can learn to eschew the tropes, he might be a formidable director.
 Still, the film has some haunting moments that kept me invested.

 Those pink church lights are AESTHETIC.